M-INDN-SEDTA/Youtube-Comments-Description-Related-Playlist-Right-Panel/README.md

 cd edge-chrome
 ```

-1. Open your browser and go to:
+1. Open your browser and go to/ search in SearchBox:

    * Chrome → `chrome://extensions/`
    * Edge → `edge://extensions/`